-He Who Remains explains that it was his variants that discovered the multiverse and eventually started a multiverses war that nearly destroyed, well, everything.
-He further explains that he figured out that he could stabilize things and keep his variants at bay, and created the TVA in order to do so.
+He Who Remains explains that it was his variants that discovered the multiverse and eventually started a multiverse war that nearly destroyed, well, everything.
+He further explains that he figured out that he could stabilize things and keep his variants at bay and created the TVA to do so.

-He gives Loki and Sylvie a choice to either run the TVA and maintain the status quo, or kill him and let chaos reign.
-Sylvie kicks Loki though a portal and takes the latter option.
+He gives Loki and Sylvie a choice to either run the TVA and maintain the status quo or kill him and let chaos reign.
+Sylvie kicks Loki through a portal and takes the latter option.

 Now, I love this reveal.
-I fully did not think that it was going tone Kang the Conquerer and, if I’m being pedantic, it kind of wasn’t.
-In the comics, Kang, aka Nathaniel Richards, adopts many personas and names in different periods of time.
+I did not think it was going to be Kang the Conquerer, and, if I’m being pedantic, it wasn’t.
+In the comics, Kang, aka Nathaniel Richards, adopts many personas and names in different periods.
 It seems clear that this version is most likely Immortus, the older, calmer version of the character.
 It also appears that each branched timeline will spawn a different variant with different goals rather than the same character adopting personas.

-This is the thing I love, honestly, because it means that despite having met him now, we have no idea what the character will be in subsequent appearances.
-It also means that they can defeat him over and over, and Majors can play the character in many different ways.
+Honestly, I love this.
+It means that despite having met Kang now, we have no idea what the character will be in subsequent appearances, and Majors can play the character in many different ways.
+It also means that they can defeat him over and over again –hopefully without it getting boring.
 Did I expect them to reveal their next big bad so early?
 No. Is it super exciting how they did it?
 Absolutely.

 Sylvie kicks Loki through a doorway back to the TVA, but when he approaches Moebius and Hunter B-15, they don’t know who he is, and the statues of the timekeepers have been replaced with a statue of He Who Remains.
-This is because, at the point that Sylvie does this, the timeline has already started branching.
-This is right before a hard cut to black, credits roll, and no post-credits scene.
+This is because the timeline has already started branching.
+Then, before a hard cut to black, credits roll, and no post-credits scene.

 This big cliffhanger is quite the setup for season 2, which I am sure will at least in part feature Loki going full Doctor Who travelling the multiverse trying to figure his way back to his friends.

-Sylvie, I worry, might get the same hate that Star Lord did in Infinity War for failing to see the big picture when she kills He Who Remains and sparks chaos, but this is exactly where she was headed the whole time people.
-Loki may have learned to trust in others, but she has spent her whole life on the run.
+Sylvie, I worry, might get the same hate that Star Lord did in Infinity War for failing to see the big picture when she kills He Who Remains and sparks chaos, but this is precisely where she was headed the whole time, people.
+Loki may have learned to trust in others, but she has spent her entire life on the run.
 Will the act have given her what she needed?
 Surely not.
 Does it make sense?
 Sure does.

 What about Ravonna Renslayer & Miss Minutes?

-Ravonna heads through a door saying she is in search of free will, and that’s the last we see of her in the season.
+Ravonna heads through a door, saying she is searching for free will, and that’s the last we see of her in the season.
 She spares Moebius’ life but heads out regardless.
 My bet is that she will next show up as an ally of some variant of Kang because that’s her thing in the comics.

 I also found the reveal that her place on the sacred timeline is as a school teacher, and I am sure that someone with a deeper knowledge of Marvel lore than I do has some theories about that.

-I am as bummed as the rest of you that we didn’t get to see him on a jet ski, but I’d be willing to bet that whatever they have planned, we see that at some point.
-Maybe the one we love, or maybe his original self.
+I am as bummed as the rest of you that we didn’t get to see him on a jet ski, but I’d be willing to bet that whatever they have planned, we see that at some point—maybe the one we love, or maybe his original self.
 In fact, that’d be a fun twist.
-Maybe at some point, Moebius will die or sacrifice himself, and Loki will end up meeting his non-variant self.
+Maybe at some point, Moebius will die or sacrifice himself, and Loki will meet his non-variant self.
 I bet that’d be touching as hell.